Can metastatic cancer be controlled long term or even eliminated?

 Can I still have chemotherapy and radiation treatments close to home?

 Cancer patients come to the UChicago Medicine Comprehensive Cancer Center because we are experts in designing personalized chemotherapy and radiation treatment plans for people with metastatic cancer.
-For your convenience, we offer chemotherapy at a variety of locations in Chicago and the suburbs.
-Radiation treatment is also available across our various care sites.
+For your convenience, we offer chemotherapy at a variety of locations in Chicago, the suburbs and Indiana.
+Radiation treatment is also available at several care sites.

 However, if you prefer to receive chemotherapy at an infusion center close to home, we can help you find another location for chemotherapy care.
 Your chemotherapy plan will be overseen by physicians at UChicago Medicine and coordinated with your local medical oncologist.